SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - The hardware comprises an Arduino Nano or compatible, a standard 16x2 LCD display (used in 4-bit mode) with backlight and contrast adjustment, three pushbuttons (DOWN/SET/UP, each with a 470 nF debouncing capacitor across its contact) and an optional PLL lock LED which also acts as a blinking fault indicator.
 The lock status is also shown on the LCD display.
 - LCD backlight control is available if connected to its reserved digital pin.
 Refer to code for pin mappings and change if necessary.
 Note that the digital pin used for the LCD backlight must support PWM.
 Currently pin 6 is configured, which is valid on common Arduino boards.
 - The current EEPROM layout requires at least 1 kB EEPROM, as provided by ATmega328P-based Arduino Nano boards.
+A compile-time boundary check prevents the user-memory bank from exceeding this capacity.
 - Pull-up resistors on SDA/SCL are required.
 Especially if SDA/SCL runs through RF-decoupling circuitry, you may want to use lower values for reliable communication, such as 1 or 2 kΩ.
 - If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as slight voltage fluctuations on the TSA5511 supply rail may cause a few ppm XTAL frequency deviation.
 This also allows unexpected TSA5511 POR events to be detected and counted; if both devices are power-cycled together, the POR count is reset with the controller.